 We believe that progress toward economic and racial justice can happen at the state level.

 In our home state of Illinois, we're advancing justice and opportunity through both defensive and offensive policy advocacy.
-Among the bills we’re championing this legislative session:
+Among the bills we’re championing this legislative session (June 2018 updates in bold):

 Ensuring Fair and Just Fiscal Policies.We need fiscal policies that ensure all of our communities in Illinois thrive.
 But unfortunately, Illinois’s regressive, unfair tax system and recent record-long budget crisis have devastated the state, harming most the millions of Illinoisans living in or on the brink of poverty.
 The bipartisan budget that the General Assembly passed last summer was a vital step to staunch the bleeding and get the state back on the right track, but Illinois desperately needs a long-term solution—and it needs it now.